Dripdrop12/ipardalis/content/blog/panther-chameleon-eggs-for-sale.md

 Yes - chameleons are oviparous.
 Many species of chameleons dig holes and bury their eggs in sandy soil like many species of turtles.
 This is one characteristic which makes them very interesting pets.
 The long incubation period of their eggs lends itself to egg scams in the captive market for chameleons.
 {{< /faq >}}

-{{< faq title="Why Do Many Chameleons Die After Laying Eggs?" >}}
-Usually, fatal complications from egg laying are caused by husbandry mistakes such as over feeding, dehydration or lack of proper nutrition.
-If the laying site is inadequate, some female chameleons will die of exhaustion looking for a proper place to dig and lay her eggs.
-A healthy female chameleon should be able to lay her eggs without complications in a suitable location.
-{{< /faq >}}

 {{< faq title="How Many Eggs Does a Chameleon Lay?" >}}
 A chameleon can lay anywhere from 10 to 60 eggs.
 Larger species such as Veiled Chameleons are notorious for laying dangerously large clutches when they are over fed and provided with too much heat.
 Smaller chameleon species such as Furcifer lateralis (Carpet Chameleons) and Furcifer minor (Lesser Chameleons) tend to have clutches in the 7 to 15 egg range.
 Panther Chameleons like the ones we own usually lay between 15 and 30 eggs - ideally about 20 eggs.
-{{< /faq >}}

-{{< faq title="How Often do Panther Chameleons Lay Eggs?" >}}
-A receptive female panther chameleon will lay her eggs within 30-45 days of mating, and then lay again within 60 days of that first clutch.
-We call that her retained clutch.
-She may lay a second or third retained clutch on a similar cadence if she is healthy.
-When she is done with her retained clutches, she will enter another receptive cycle.
-Egg sellers will probably just breed her again without letting her rest adequately.
 {{< /faq >}}

 {{< faq title="Can Chameleons Lay Eggs without Mating?" >}}